Business Impact

 This one is simple.
 You don’t want your privacy policy to be outdated, causing miscommunication and confusion, right?
 So make it a habit to:

-• Update the privacy policy to reflect current practices and ensure clarity: Regularly review and update the privacy policy to keep it accurate and clear to users.
+• Update the privacy policy to reflect current practices and ensure clarity: Regularly review and update it to keep it accurate and transparent to users.

 • Establish a dedicated channel for privacy questions and complaints from users: Provide a specific point of contact for users to raise privacy concerns, enhancing trust and transparency.